TAAL-GmbH/stas-js/README.md

 This library will create various types of STAS token transactions that add token functionality to the BSV blockchain.

+To use the STAS protocol to issue tokens for commercial purposes, please contact sales@taal.com

 ## The 8 STAS building functions are:

 1. Contract: This will create an OP_RETURN UTXO which contains a JSON schema that provides details about a particular token.